Samuel-HSSP/cmdtube/README.md

 Positional arguments:
   -s SEARCH_QUERY, -search SEARCH_QUERY
-                        search YouTube for desired query -d INFO, -info INFO
+                        search YouTube for desired query -i INFO, -info INFO
-                        the index of the video from the displayed search result.
-It should not be more than the total number of videos from the search result.
+                        the index of the video from the displayed search results.
+It should not be more than the total number of videos from the search results.
                         To get information about the second video shown in the search result, use 2.